hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Core.package/MarkdownSettings.class/README.md

 A MarkdownSettings is a singleton that allows the user to change the appearances for each block.
+When you are having troubles with it, consider to reset the singleton by calling MarkdownSettings deleteInstance, this will reset your style settings to the default style settings dependent on the theme you are using.

 Instance Variables
 	blockStylerMorphs:		<OrderedCollection>
 	contentMorph:			<PluggableScrollPane>
 	currentStyleSettings:	<MarkdownStyleSettings>
 	editors:					<MarkdownEditor>
 	newStyleSettings:		<MarkdownStyleSettings>
 	settingsVersion:		<SmallInteger>
 	window:				<PluggableSystemWindow>

 blockStylerMorphs
 	- is a collection of BlockStylerMorphs that include the styling for each block